Objectives

 NMsim

 relies on Nonmem for running simulations.
-The most
+For a

-are on separate system, the questions are: Do R and Nonmem share access
+systems, the questions are: Do R and Nonmem share access to a data

-to a data structure where the relevant files can be stored and executed?
+structure where the relevant files can be stored and executed?
+And can R

-And can R login to that other system to run Nonmem, for instance through
+login to that other system to run Nonmem, for instance through SSH?
+In

-SSH?
-In case these two criteria are met, the fully seamless experience
+case these two criteria are met, the fully seamless experience should

-If your system does not meet these requirements in this document, it
+If your system does not meet these requirements, it does not mean

-does not mean that NMsim can’t work.
-It can still put together your
+that NMsim can’t work.
+It can still put together your Nonmem simulation

-Nonmem simulation control streams and data and make everything ready for
+control streams and data and make everything ready for Nonmem to

 NMsim::NMreadSim()